dennislee928/dennis-s-note-vault/ietls sprint/Intro paragraphs.md

 Many cities are facing serious water shortages.
 **What are the problems caused by this issue, and what measures can be taken to solve it?**

 It has long been debated what problems are caused by serious water shortages and what measures can be taken to address them.
-Some people think basic survi.
-Indeed, there are reasons explaining this phenomenon, and there are also negative consequences that can be obviously observed.
+Some people think basic surviving for human beings is a major problem.
+Indeed, there are reasons explaining these problems, and there are also measu

 ---